OneTrueC/mouseTrail/README.md

 123 and 133.

 ### Rainbow Mode
-Rainbow mode works by replacing either the all, only lighter, or only darker (set in config) pixels with a random color in each copy with rainbow.
+Rainbow mode works by replacing either all, only lighter, or only darker (set in config) pixels with a random color in each copy with rainbow.

 Dependencies